 - Mix in the cherries and chocolate, beating until a ball of dough forms.

 - Bake the biscotti for 25-30 minutes, or until they're just firm to the touch and lightly golden.
-Cool for 10 minutes on the sheet, then place the logs onto a rack to cool completely.
+Cool for 10 minutes on the sheet, then place the logs onto a wire rack to cool completely.

 - Once fully cool, slice into ¾ inch (2 cm) slices and place the cookies back onto the parchment lined baking sheet.